 Deviated Septum Surgery

 To straighten the nasal septum, a corrective surgical procedure called a Septoplasty is performed.
 Septoplasty may be indicated when medication and other treatments have failed.
 The purpose of the procedure is to allow easier breathing, decreased snoring, or improved sinus function.
-Dr. Bennett works through the nostrils to straighten the twisted cartilage and bone.
+The doctor works through the nostrils to straighten the twisted cartilage and bone.
 The surgery is normally performed as an outpatient procedure.
 Most of these surgeries will take approximately sixty minutes and general anesthesia is usually required.
 You will usually go home about an hour after surgery.
-Dr. Bennett rarely finds it necessary to pack the nose.

 If there are cosmetic deformities of the nose, the surgery may be combined with rhinoplasty — a procedure then called a septorhinoplasty.

 The deviated portion of the septum is removed leaving a straighter and better functioning nasal cavity.
 If a full septorhinoplasty is conducted, a week or two of swelling and bruising afterward is normal.
 If just the septoplasty was performed, there will be little or no swelling on the outside of the nose.

 Turbinate surgery, or turbinoplasty, may also be necessary when medication and allergy avoidance do not improve breathing.
 The turbinate size is reduced by out fracturing or removing the front of the enlarged inferior turbinate bone and shrinking the mucosa.
 Breathing will usually get better over the first couple of weeks and can I continue to improve over the next year or more.
 Turbinoplasty and septoplasty can be combined with sinus surgery as well as with rhinoplasty (nasal reshaping surgery).

 What Is The Recovery Like From A Septorhinoplasty?